enquire@gippslandequine.com

 Equine Assisted Psychotherapy (EAP) incorporates horses experientially for emotional growth and learning.
 It is a collaborative effort between the client/s, horse and practitioner.
-At Gippsland Equine we practice the Equine Psychotherapy Institute Model, which is a unique and comprehensive psychotherapy model with it’s own theory, principles, and practice methodology in line with best practice therapy.
+The Equine Psychotherapy Institute Model, which is a unique and comprehensive psychotherapy model with it’s own theory, principles, and practice methodology in line with best practice therapy, forms the foundation of our practice.
 It is an Australian model that is relational, ethical, mindful, trauma-informed, effective, deeply respectful of clients and horses, and is founded on psychological and psychotherapeutic theory and practice.
 The model draws from gestalt therapy, mindfulness-based therapy, Buddhist psychotherapy, and somatic experiencing (somatic trauma practice).

 The focus of EAP, as in room-based psychotherapy, is to support and explore change.
 EAP is an approach to mental health and wellness that supports clients of all ages with horses as assistants, co-facilitators and teachers in this process.